archevan/Shell-Scripts/readme.md

 3. Then, type in "./javaInstall.sh"
 4. Select option and let program run.

--Everytime you restart the computer or open a new Terminal, you will have to re-run the program and type in "SET".
+*Everytime you restart the computer or open a new Terminal, you will have to re-run the program and type in "SET".
--This tool is made for a computer with an ARM processer, and therefore should not be used with any other type of computer.
+*This tool is made for a computer with an ARM processer, and therefore should not be used with any other type of computer.